Hemanth0411/Navi_Agent/README.md

 # NewAgent

 A Python-based agent framework for autonomous exploration and interaction with Android applications.
+This project is based on and inspired by [AppAgent](https://github.com/TencentQQGYLab/AppAgent), which automates interactions with Android apps using computer vision, UI element analysis, and NLP.

 ## Project Structure